davidkhala/delphi-fabric/README.md

 - can Organization name replaced by MSP name?
 - pm2 to runConfigtxlator? without shell?
 - use nodejs scripts to replace runConfigtxgen.sh
-- move couchdb server to container based
+- move couchdb server to container based, and support couchdb ledger
 - take care of docker swarm init --force-new-cluster
-- using Atom for Mac default keymap, align with bret Harrison
 - will block file name be a problem in signature cache? take care docker cp from container for multiple request
-- to support couchdb ledger
 - cross chaincode invoke on same channel and differed channel
 - chaincode setEvent
-- 1.2 not ready: eventHub failed to catch block
 ## New feature, patch required for node-sdk

 - feature: implement configtx in node-sdk??